ansible/awx/docs/rbac.md

 #### `accessible_objects(cls, user, permissions)`

-`accessible_objects` is a class level method to use instead of `Model.objects`.
+`accessible_objects` is a class method to use instead of `Model.objects`.
 This method will restrict the query of objects to only the objects that a user has the passed in permissions for.
 This is useful when you want to only filter and display a `Resource` that a users role grants them the `permissions` to.
+Note that any permission fields that are left blank will default to `False`. `accessible_objects` will only filter out resources where the expected permission was `True` but was returned as `False`.

 ```python
     objects = Model.accessible_objects(user, {'write':True})